Evaluation of 5G New Radio Non-orthogonal Multiple Access Methods for Military Applications: Introduction and Motivation

-The refined, novel NOMA schemes can potentially be employed for certain military communications scenarios as well.
-An example is the satellite communications, in which the efficient use of bandwidth becomes more and more necessary with the increasing number of terminals and unmanned aerial vehicles (UAVs) using the satellite links.
-Especially, using NOMA schemes for channel requests and synchronization signaling would be a more efficient alternative to OMA and/or dynamical channel allocation methods by reducing delay and overhead.
-Another example is the military sensor networks, in which the sensors are used as assets for Command and Control applications such as border safety and threat detection.
-Also, military Internet of Things (IoT) will find applications in human performance and medical tracking or advanced situational awareness through manned/unmanned sensors \cite{militaryIoT}.
-For example, in covert military operations, the soldiers can send various types of data supplied by sensors and cameras to the team leader in close-range and indoor communications scenarios \cite{Covert}.
-NOMA techniques can be employed in such scenarios to send information from large number of monitoring devices to a fusion/command center similarly to the mMTC scenario considered in 5G.
-In tactical area communications, the increased number of connected radios in a network lead to a clustering based network structure rather than a flat network \cite{clustering_survey}.
+\begin{itemize} \item In satellite communications, the efficient use of bandwidth becomes more and more necessary with the increasing number of terminals and unmanned aerial vehicles (UAVs) using the satellite links.
+NOMA can be used for channel requests and synchronization signaling as an alternative to dynamical channel allocation methods by reducing delay and overhead. \item In covert military operations, the soldiers can send various types of data supplied by sensors and cameras to the team leader in close-range and indoor communications scenarios \cite{Covert}.
+NOMA techniques can be employed in such scenarios to send information from large number of monitoring devices to a fusion/command center. \item In tactical area communications, the increased number of connected radios in a network lead to a clustering based network structure rather than a flat network \cite{clustering_survey}.
 For the uplink communications inside the cluster, members can send packets to the cluster-head by NOMA schemes, which will potentially increase the total spectral efficiency and simplify the link scheduling algorithms.
-Furthermore, contention based access methods used for channel allocation requests in tactical area networks can be replaced by NOMA schemes to allow non-orthogonal access in a more controlled way, which in turn reduces the packet collisions and increases the system capacity.
+Also, NOMA can be used instead of contention based access methods used for channel allocation requests to reduce packet collisions and increase the system capacity. \end{itemize}

-In this work, we investigate different NOMA schemes in the scope of military scenarios mentioned above.
-We also propose a NOMA scheme, namely Polar Code Based Multiple Access (PCBMA) and compare its performance with the other NOMA schemes considered in this work.